axibase/axibase-charts/syntax/udf.md

 Example:

 ```
-# load functions from the current server
 import fred = /portal/resource/udf_fred.js
 ```

-The package name can be anything and its purpose is to avoid collisions between similarly named functions loaded from different files.
 Multiple function files can be loaded by assiging different package names to each one.

 ```
 import fred_base = /portal/resources/udf_fred_v.1.js
 import fred_advanced = /portal/resources/udf_fred_v.2.js
 ```

+The package name can be anything and its purpose is to avoid collisions between similarly named functions loaded from different files.

 The functions can be loaded from a local server or remote server.